IoT forensics: Overview

-Differently from traditional digital forensics approaches, the IoT forensics is characterized by a wider range of potential source of evidence: with respect to the traditional analysis of servers, computers and smartphones, IoT forensics processes can extract information from smart environment data including monitoring systems, traffic lights, medical implants, smart home devices and more IoT scenarios.
+Unlike traditional digital forensics approaches, IoT forensics is characterized by a wider range of potential source of evidence: with respect to the traditional analysis of servers, computers and smartphones, IoT forensics is extracting the information directly from smart environment data including monitoring systems, traffic lights, medical implants, smart home devices and more IoT scenarios.

 Moreover, IoT forensics potential source of evidence can be very different in nature with respect to digital forensics common use cases: network traffic, cloud data, devices logs and more information can be extracted and used as source of evidence if extracted successfully and processed in the correct way.

 IoT forensics can be identified as a combination of three separate digital forensics schemes: